RM-Jensen/startup/README.md

   - login
   - retrieving balance information
   - playing a game (and recording the results)
+  - will use a third-party server to retrieve card images?
 - **DB/Login** - Store users and balances in database.
 Register and login users.
 Credentials securely stored in database.
 Can't play unless authenticated, can't wager more than current balance.
 - **WebSocket** - When your balance passes another user's, that user is notified.
 Defend your spot!
 - **React** - Application ported to use the React web framework.